Where can I get a gene list in RefSeq format?

 geneTrack.refSeq, and click the

 get output button.
 You now have your initial RefSeq file, which will not be sorted, and will contain non-standard contigs.
 To run with the GATK, contigs other than the standard 1-22,X,Y,MT must be removed, and the file sorted in karyotypic order.
-This can be done with a combination of grep, sort, and a script called

 You can provide your RefSeq file to the GATK like you would for any other ROD command line argument.
 The line would look like the following: